vthilHarvard/p1/README.md

 ###This is my first Readme.md

 This project uses Bootstrap framework with glyph-icons.
-The theme that is used is Superhero
+The theme that is used is Superhero.

 Although this is tasked to be a single page project, I added a "ComingSoon.html" page for features that are yet to be implemented.

 #### There are no live demos for this project